-Stanley’s block planes are the standard to which all other block planes are compared to and this low angle model is no exception.
+Stanley’s products are the standard to which all other ones are compared to and this low angle model is no exception.
 You will find the expected high quality and performance from this tool with additional benefits from better modern manufacturing techniques used in this particular model.

-A great example of better manufacturing is that the base and frog on this block plane has been cast as one.
+A great example of better manufacturing is that the cast iron base and frog on this item has been cast as one.
 This improves the accuracy of your plane as there is less chance for the misalignment of these integral parts.